ExpressLRS/ExpressLRS/PCB/2400MHz/RX_PP/README.md

 <img src="img/selectparts.png" width="33%"> <img src="img/nopartselected.png" width="33%">

-The final review will probably looks wrong and with components rotated incorrectly.
+The final review will probably look wrong and with components rotated incorrectly.
 This appears to be normal and production will still be ok.
 To date I have had good communication with JLC if there are production issues and they get in contact before starting.

 <img src="img/review.png" width="33%">